No products in the cart.

-Just like humans a dog’s eyes consists of the cornea and lens in the front of the eye.
-The cornea and lens break down the light and bring it to the retina, found in the very back of the eye.
+Just like humans, a dog’s eyes consists of the cornea and lens.
+The cornea and lens breaks down the light and brings it to the retina, found in the back of the eye.
 The retina is the home for the cones and rods, as well as the ganglion cells.

-In front of the cones and rods in the retina, we find the ganglion cells.
+In front of the cones and rods in the retina we find the ganglion cells.
 Ganglion cells are the decision makers for the resolution in the eye and contains a wide distribution of rods.
 If many rods attach to one ganglion cell you get a very broad resolution.
 Whereas if only one rod attach to one ganglion cell you get a more specific resolution.

 However, researchers have now found that this holds true only for dogs with a long snout.
 Breeds with short snouts (brachycephalic), such as the pug, has a more round visual streak.
 Similar to the ganglion formation found in the human eye.

 Here, the myth seems to fail, as dogs excel humans when it comes to night vision.
 This is due to the little thing called tapetum lucidum (the thing that makes your dog’s eyes glow when you take a picture of them in the dark).

 But interestingly a dog’s vision also exceed human vision when it comes to perceiving speed.
 This is due to them having a greater temporal resolution.
 Meaning that they are able to notice shorter duration between two light flashes coming from the same light source.